 The Justices’ power increased again as a result of the seventh amendment to the Constitution in 2005.
 Article 5, Paragraph 4 of the Additional Articles provides that the trial of the impeachment of the President and the Vice President be heard and decided by the Justices sitting as the Constitutional Court.

-(1) abstract review of the constitutionality of statutes and regulations;
+(1) abstract review of constitutionality of laws and constitutional complaints against final court decisions;